Memory integrity and VBS enablement

 Hardware features for automatic enablement

-Memory integrity to be turned on by default when a PC includes the following minimum hardware features:
+Memory integrity is turned on by default when a PC meets the following minimum hardware features:

 |Storage||SSD with a minimum size of 64GB|

 |Drivers||Memory integrity-compatible drivers must be installed.
 See Driver compatibility with memory integrity for more information about drivers.|

 If you're building an image that won't automatically enable memory integrity, you can still configure your image so that it's turned on by default.